Clemapfel/crisp/docs/feature_extraction/feature_extraction.md

 We can numerically quantify the distribution of intensity value pair occurences using the following descriptors:

-## 5.5 Intensity Correlation
+## 5.7 Intensity Correlation

 *Intensity Correlation* measures how correlated the intensities in each intensity value pair are.
 Similar to the [pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) it has a value in [-1, 1] where -1 means a a strong negative correlation, +1 means a strong positive correlation (either of which usually mean there is a regularity to the pattern) and 0 meaning no correlation.
 A pattern that has 0 correlation could be random noise or a region of constant intensity.

 We can compute the mean intensity correlation using ``get_intensity_correlation(CoOccurenceDirection)``.

-## 5.6 Uniformity

-Uniformity is a measure of how constant the intensity values are.
-For a constant region the uniformity is 1, for a more diverse region the values are closer to 0.

-We can access uniformity using ``get_uniformity(CoOccurenceDirection)``
+In our example for the left-to-right direction this returns `0.4868`.
+This means the texture exhibits above average positive correlation in the left-to-right direction.
+This is expected because of the large constant intensity regions where an intensity will transition into itself over and over.
+If there are no constant intensity regions then a high correlation (in terms of absolute value) could also point to a strong periodicity.
+We can distinguish between these two cases using the following discriptor:

-## 5.5 Homogeneity
+## 5.9 Homogeneity

-In the co-occurence matrix the diagonal resprents occurences of intensity pair `i_a`, `i_b` where `i_a = i_b`, so occurences where two pixels in the specified direction have the same intensity.
+In the co-occurence matrix the diagonal represents occurrences of intensity pair `i_a`, `i_b` where `i_a = i_b`, so occurences where two pixels in the specified direction have the same intensity.
 Homogenity quantifies how many of the intensity pairs like this there are.
 The higher the homogeinity, the less transitions between different intensities there are in that direction.

 We can access the value which is in [0,1] using ``get_homogeneity(CoOccurenceDirection)``.
 The pepper region exhibits a homogeneity of `0.625`.
 This may be slightly lower than expected considering the pepper is all green, however remember that we are quantifying texture, not color.
 The intensity (lightness) of the shades of green do vary quite a bit even though the hue does not.
 Nontheless `0.625` would be considered far above average so we would call the pepper a fairly homogenically textured region.

-## 5.6 Entropy
+## 5.10 Entropy

-Just like in statistics, *entropy* measures the randomness of the co-occurence distribution.
-A value of 1 means all pairings are uniformly distributed, the less uniform the distribution the closer the value is to 0.
-We compute the entropy using ``get_entropy(CoOccurenceDirection)``.

-For the pepper region this value is `0.95` which is fairly high.
-This makes sense as the pepper is highly ordered because many parts of the regions have a constant intensity with very few harsh intensity ramps.
+Similar to the average entropy we can also compute the entropy of the co-occurence matrix.
+This is a descriptor of how ordered the occurrence-pairs in that direction are.
+Using ``get_entropy(CoOccurenceDirection)`` we compute a value of `0.36` (again normalized into [0, 1]).

-## 5.7 Contrast
+## 5.11 Contrast

 Contrast measures the difference between co-occuring pixels.
 A white pixel next to a black pixel (or vice-versa) would have maximum contrast while two pixels of identical color would have 0 contrast.
 We can compute the mean contrast in the specified direction using
 `get_contrast(CoOccurenceDirection)`, as already mentioned it's values are in [0, 1].

-Out pepper has a contrast of `0.0002` which is extremely low, again this is expected, the shades of green transition into each other smoothly as there are no big jumps in intensity.
+Out pepper has a contrast of `0.0002` which is extremely low, again this is expected, the shades of green transition into each other smoothly as there are no big jumps in intensity and large parts of the pepper have regions where neighboring pixels have the same intensity.

 ---
 [<< Back to Index](../index.md)